 Demographic Characteristics of the House of Delegates and AMA Leadership

 The Council has the responsibility to provide a demographic analysis to the AMA House of Delegates and the AMA leadership every year.
-The most recent report (2011 Demographic Report), based on data for the year ending December, 2010, was submitted to the House of Delegates at the AMA Annual Meeting in June, 2011.
+The most recent report (2015 Demographic Report), based on data for the year ending December 2014, was submitted to the House of Delegates at the AMA Annual Meeting in June 2015.

 Consistent with previous reports, differences among the leadership groups are relatively small and comparisons to the AMA membership or to the total physician population show no dramatic differences.
 Additionally, the average age and racial and ethnic composition of the AMA House of Delegates and leadership have changed minimally.
-However, compared to 2008 data, collecting self-reported data on race and ethnicity has improved.
-Since 2000, the proportion of female physicians who are delegates has risen slightly and currently female physicians make up slightly more than one-third of AMA members.CLRPD welcomes any comments or suggestions.
+However, compared to 2010 data, collecting self-reported data on race and ethnicity has improved.
+Since 2000, the proportion of female physicians who are delegates has risen.
+In 2012 female physicians comprised nearly one-third of AMA members.CLRPD welcomes any comments or suggestions.

 Please feel free to contact us by e-mail.
 We are especially interested in any feedback on our major current projects.